aleiadevore/holbertonschool-unity/0x04-unity_publishing/README.md

-# 0x03.Unity-UI
+# Unity Publishing

+This directory contains a simple maze game.
+As the culmination of three projects, it involved learning how to script game objects and implement UI elements.

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-**General**
 - What is the Canvas
 - What is screen space vs world space
 - How to use the Rect Tool